Raphire/Win11Debloat/README.md

 - Disable bing search & cortana in windows search.
 - Disable tips, tricks, suggestions and ads in start, settings, notifications, windows explorer, and on the lockscreen.
 - Show file extensions for known file types.
+- Disable Windows Copilot.
+(Windows 11 only)
-- Disable the widget service & hide the widget (news and interests) icon from the taskbar.
+- Disable the widget service & hide the icon from the taskbar.
 - Hide the Chat (meet now) icon from the taskbar.
 - Hide the 3D objects folder under 'This pc' in windows explorer.
 (Windows 10 only)